openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 Verifiable Presentations are used to present claims along with cryptographic proofs of the link between presenter and subject of the verifiable credentials it contains.
 A verifiable presentation can contain a subset of claims asserted in a certain credential (selective disclosure) and it can assemble claims from different credentials.

 There are two credential formats to VCs and VPs: JSON or JSON-LD.
 There are also two proof formats to VCs and VPs: JWT and Linked Data Proofs.
-Each of those formats has different properties and capabilites and each of them comes with different proof types.
+Each of those formats has different properties and capabilities and each of them comes with different proof types.
 Proof formats are agnostic to the credential format chosen.
 However, the JSON credential format is commonly used with JSON Web Signatures (see [@VC_DATA], section 6.3.1).
 JSON-LD is commonly used with different kinds of Linked Data Proofs and JSON Web Signatures (see [@VC_DATA], section 6.3.2).
 Applications can use all beforementioned assertion and proof formats with this specification.

-This specification introduces new token type "VP Token" used as generic container for verifiable presentation objects that is returned in authentication and token responses in addition to ID Tokens (see (#vp_token)).
+This specification introduces a new token type, "VP Token", used as a generic container for verifiable presentation objects, that is returned in authentication and token responses, in addition to ID Tokens (see (#vp_token)).

 Note that when both ID Token and VP Token are returned, each has a different function.
 The ID Token serves as an Authentication receipt that carries information regarding the Authentication Event of the End-user.
 VP Token serves as a proof of possession of a third party attested claims and carries claims about the user.